 "It's Tom.
 Tom Riddle" Tom answered.

-"Ok then.
-Bye Tom!
-See you tomorrow!" she exclaimed, waving goodbye again as she closed the door once more.
-Tom stared blankly at the door for a while, confused about what just happened.
+"Okay, then.
+Bye Tom.
+I'll see you tomorrow!" she exclaimed, waving goodbye again as she closed the door once more.
+Meanwhile, Tom stared blankly at the door for a second, confused about what just happened.
 She knew.
-The stories, all the whispers and rumors, he knew she knew them after Amy had pulled her away.
-This girl was utterly strange, yet another part of him kind of wished that once again she'd come flying through the door.
+The stories, all the whispers and rumors, he knew that she had heard them after Amy had pulled her away.
+Yet she laughed normally in his presence, even smiled when she spoke to him.
+This girl was an utterly strange anomaly and he already wanted nothing more to do with her.
+However, there was another small part of him that kind of wished she'd once again come flying through the door to ask him more trivial, meaningless questions.